The Project Phoebe Team

 Parker Milligan

-Parker (he/him) is a third year student studying Evolution, Ecology, and Wildlife Conservation Biology.
+Parker (he/him) was a third year student studying Evolution, Ecology, and Wildlife Conservation Biology during his Time with Project Phoebe.
 His passions include animal behavior, captive animal welfare, and science education.
 Project Phoebe has sparked a strong interest in the impacts of urbanization on wildlife behavior.
 Outside of being a video analyst for Project Phoebe, Parker is a physics tutor for the university and an assistant primate keeper at the Sacramento Zoo.
 In his free time, Parker participates in community theatre, practices wildlife photography, and spoils his cats, Domino and Mochi.
 He plans to pursue graduate degrees in Animal Behavior, contributing to future research and collegiate education.